harvardinformatics/ATAC-seq/ATAC-seq.md

 ### 4. Sequencing depth

 Sequencing depth will vary based on the size of the reference genome and the degree of open chromatin expected.
 For studies of human samples, [Buenrostro *et al.* (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/) recommend more than 50 million mapped reads per sample.
-[Another important consideration is that a large proportion of reads from an ATAC-seq run typically are derived from the mitochondrial genome (see below for more details).]

 ### 5. Sequencing mode